jhotmann/tasker-phone-modes/README.md

   "wifiOn": true,
   "screenRotationOn": false,
   "displayTimeout": 1,
-  "displayBrightness": "auto"
+  "displayBrightness": "auto",
+  "hapticFeedbackOn": true
 }
 ```

 Now on to my `secondary` contexts.
 First is `night` which turns on from 11pm until my first alarm.
-It enables priority-only notifications and calls a task named `NightMode` which turns off touch vibrations, lowers auto brightness, and gets my next alarm's time so night mode will turn off when my alarm goes off.
-On exit, I restore my settings for touch vibrations and auto brightness (changing those setting requires root and so I don't include them in the framework) and enable a profile named `ExitNightMode` that will present me with helpful information about my day the first time I unlock my phone.
+It enables priority-only notifications and calls a task named `NightMode` which gets my next alarm's time so night mode will turn off when my alarm goes off and enables the Twilight app.
+On exit, I enable a profile named `ExitNightMode` that will present me with helpful information about my day the first time I unlock my phone and disable TwilightMode.

 *Note that night mode has a priority of 50 and will take precedence over all primary contexts except for car.
 I did this in case I'm driving home late because otherwise night mode would mute my music.*